 We seldom travel from point “A” to point “B” without detouring someplace, and this trip was no different.
 While traveling from Wisconsin to Indiana and making a nail-biting way through Chicago, Illinois skyway, we had to stop at the RV Hall of Fame Museum in Elkhart, Indiana.

 Over 80% of all RVs are manufactured in Elkhart, Indiana, and it is considered the “RV Capital of the World.”
 So when you find yourself traveling through the Rv Capital of the world in an RV, and you stumble across the RV Hall of Fame, it’s pretty much a given that a stop is in order.

 What is the RV Hall of Fame?

 We had no idea what to expect.
 This stop was not on our radar, and we had not done any research before getting there.
 Since visiting, we have been so excited to share this fun place with you.
-If you love RVing, you should visit the RV Hall of Fame at least once.
+You should visit the RV Hall of Fame at least once if you love RVing.